 February is another month where there’s a week to stay away from thanks to Presidents Day but then the rest of the month is a great time to visit.
 The weather has a 74 degree average high for the month and the humidity is much lower.
 Epcot will have Festival of the Arts going, our favorite of the Epcot festivals.
 Crowds are low and so are prices, as long as you stay away from Presidents Day.
 Also, be on the lookout for Princess Half Marathon Weekend as that can drive up crowds and prices, although it’s a spirited time to visit!

 All of the top 5 months have qualities that could put them at number one.
 For October, that quality is the Halloween décor and parties, mixed with average crowds and decent temperatures.
 The closer the month gets to Halloween, the more crowded the month can be.
 But going to Mickey’s Not So Scary Halloween Party close to Halloween is an excellent experience.
-Food & Wine rages on and there is Autumn decorations throughout the parks.
+Food & Wine rages on and there are Autumn decorations throughout the parks.

 September offers nearly the same thing as October but with lower crowd levels throughout the month.
 I value that over slightly lower temperatures, that’s why it ranks just above October.
 Undoubtedly, the month is less festive than October but there are still Halloween Parties and Food & Wine throughout.
 There aren’t many holidays to avoid here, as Labor Day doesn’t really boost the crowd levels as much as you might expect.